modelscope/agentscope/docs/sphinx_doc/en/source/tutorial/206-prompt.md

 #### Prompt Strategy

-Currently, we provide a simple strategy for `DashScopeChatWrapper`: combine all input messages into a string, and feed it into a `"system"` message.
+Currently, we simply convert `Msg` objects into a dictionary with `role` and `content` fields.
+We will update a more flexible strategy in the future.

 An example is shown below: